-Her books and chapbooks include What Keeps Us Here (Ampersand Press), Soul Train (Carnegie Mellon University Press), In Every Seam (University of Pittsburgh Press), Worldly Pleasures (Word Tech Communications), Imitation of Life (Carnegie Mellon UP), Voice: Poems (Mayapple Press), My Father's Kites (Steel Toe Books), Trace Particles (Backbone Press), Little Epiphanies (Imaginary Friend Press), Mercurial (Mayapple Press), Mortal Rewards (White Violet Press), Multitudes (Word Tech Poetry), The Purpose of Hands (Glass Lyre Press), Corporal Muse (Sibling Rivalry Press), Double Identity (Singing Bone Press) and What Once You Loved (Barefoot Muse Press).
-Her next full-length book, Confessions of a Barefaced Woman, is forthcoming from Red Hen Press in 2018.
+Her books and chapbooks include What Keeps Us Here (Ampersand Press), Soul Train (Carnegie Mellon University Press), In Every Seam (University of Pittsburgh Press), Worldly Pleasures (Word Tech Communications), Imitation of Life (Carnegie Mellon UP), Voice: Poems (Mayapple Press), My Father's Kites (Steel Toe Books), Trace Particles (Backbone Press), Little Epiphanies (NightBallet Press), Mercurial (Mayapple Press), Mortal Rewards (White Violet Press), Multitudes (Word Tech Poetry), The Purpose of Hands (Glass Lyre Press), Corporal Muse (Sibling Rivalry Press, forthcoming), Double Identity (Singing Bone Press) and What Once You Loved (Barefoot Muse Press).
+Her next full-length book, Confessions of a Barefaced Woman,was published Red Hen Press in 2018.
 She is the literary partner and wife of poet and editor Jon Tribble.
 Her personal website is <allisonjosephpoetry.com>.